-- I know we haven't started studying need finding techniques yet! - sometime between Wednesday and Friday of next week. - That way you should... - ...have already read the need finding readings - Monday - Details: http://schasins.com/cs294-usable-programming-2020/ - the end of class session!
+- I know we haven't started studying need finding techniques yet! - But you're going to need to schedule a meeting or Zoom call with a non-classmate, and that can take a while, so I encourage you to do it now.
+I recommend scheduling it for sometime between Wednesday and Friday of next week. - That way you should... - ...have already read the need finding readings - ...still have time to think about the results before the writeup is due the following Monday - Details: see the website - This is a partner assignment, so find a partner now!
+This is just a HW partner, not your partner for the final project! - I highly encourage you to have reached out to someone about scheduling a call by the end of class session!
 Or at least by the end of this week.